 There is growing concern that the contentious journal impact factor is being used by universities as a proxy measure for research assessment.
-In light of this and the wider REF2014 exercise, Dorothy Bishop believes we need a more transparent, fair and cost-effective method for distributing funding to universities than the REF approach allows.
+In light of this and the wider REF2014 exercise, Dorothy Bishop believes we need a better system for distributing funding to universities than the REF approach allows.
 A bibliometric measure such as a departmental H-index to rank departments would be a better suited and more practical solution.

 In 2014, British institutions of Higher Education are to be evaluated in the Research Excellence Framework (REF), an important exercise on which their future funding depends.
 Academics are currently undergoing scrutiny by their institutions to determine whether their research outputs are good enough to be entered in the REF.
 Outputs are to be assessed in terms of “‘originality, significance and rigour’, with reference to international research quality standards.”
 Here’s what the REF2014 guidelines say about journal impact factors: “No sub-panel will make any use of journal impact factors, rankings, lists or the perceived standing of publishers in assessing the quality of research outputs.”